instana/python-sensor/README.md

 # Instana

-The instana package provides Python metrics and traces (request, queue & cross-host) for [Instana](https://www.instana.com/).
+The `instana` Python package collects key metrics and distributed traces for [Instana](https://www.instana.com/).

 This package supports Python 2.7 or greater.